TypeHobby game project.

-EngineOccam – Hadmade Hero inspired engine.
+EngineOccam – Hadmade Hero inspired engine made from scratch.

-TimeframeStarted summer of 2025
+TimeframeStarted summer of 2025.

-IntentLearning more about the building blocks of games and game engines.
+IntentLearn more about the building blocks of games and game engines.

 Table of Contents